A note on Hilbert transform over lattices of $\mathrm{PSL}_2(\mathbb{C})$

-Therefore this family extends the one featuring in Theorem \ref{th:main theorem}.
-The problem is that the set where \eqref{eq:Cotlar for symbol} fails is bigger in $\Gamma_n'$ than in $\Gamma_n$.
-This set cannot be contained in a subgroup respect of which $m$ has some kind of invariance, which was a key step in our previous argument, and this is why the question of whether $m$ defines a bounded multiplier on $L_p(\L\,\Gamma_n')$ is left open.
+Therefore this family extends the one featuring in Theorem \ref{th:main theorem} when $n\equiv -1 \, (\operatorname{mod} 4)$.
+In this case, the problem is that the set where \eqref{eq:Cotlar for symbol} fails is bigger in $\Gamma_n'$ than in $\Gamma_n$.
+This set cannot be contained in a subgroup with respect to which $m$ has some kind of invariance, and this is why the Cotlar identity cannot hold in every Bianchi group $\Gamma_n'$ with $n\equiv -1 \, (\operatorname{mod} 4)$.